 The entire sanctuary was considered holy to the Gurung people, one of the many resident people to inhabit the area.
-They believed it was the storage area of gold and a variety of resources left by the Nagas, the serpent-gods known in India.
-The sanctuary was believed to be the home of several deities, from Hinduism and Buddhism as well the older animistic gods.
-The peak of Machhapuchhre at the doorway was said to be the home of the god Shiva, and the daily plumes of snow were thought the smoke of his divine incense.
-Until recently, the local Gurung people forbade anyone from bringing eggs or meat into the Annapurna Sanctuary, and women and untouchables were prohibited from going there as well.
+They believed it was the storage area of gold and a variety of resources left there by the Nagas- the serpent-gods known in India.
+The sanctuary holds a belief that really was home of several deities, from Hinduism and Buddhism as well the older animistic gods.

-In recent years, the number of trekkers to the Annapurna Sanctuary Trek has increased substantially, in part because the Sanctuary forms the base of one of the major routes to the peaks of the Annapurna range.
-The Annapurna Sanctuary is now part of the Annapurna Conservation Area Project, which places restrictions on the number of outside travelers, gathering of firewood, and domestic animal grazing.
-This program is only for guidelines so our itinerary is flexible and can be redeveloped as per your interest and time you have.
-For people having time restrictions can still enjoy the Everest Base Camp Trek-9 Days.
+In recent years, the number of trekkers to the Annapurna Sanctuary Trek has increased substantially.
+Because the Sanctuary forms the base of one of the major routes to the peaks of the Annapurna range.
+The Annapurna Sanctuary is now part of the Annapurna Conservation Area Project.
+So, it places restrictions on the number of outside travellers, a gathering of firewood, and domestic animal grazing.
+This program is only for guidelines so, our itinerary is flexible and customizable as per your interest and time you have.
+For instance, people having time restrictions can still enjoy the Everest Base Camp Trek-9 Days.

 Annapurna Sanctuary Trek is one amongst the finest two weeks tea house trek in Annapurna region.
-This trek ends up in the fabulous high mountains amphitheater conjointly known as the Annapurna base camp.
-The trekking route passes through several varied weather conditions from semitropical to alpine. therefore inevitably the vegetation changes accordingly giving trekkers an exquisite variety of flora and fauna. you’ll meet many alternative ethnic groups – it’s rather like trekking through a live, open depository. you may experience a number of the diverse but equally friendly individuals and cultures of Nepal.
+Thus, it will end in the fabulous high mountains amphitheatre conjointly known as the Annapurna base camp.
+Further, the trekking route passes through several varied weather conditions from semitropical to alpine.

-The Annapurna Sanctuary Trek is a trek in the Annapurna region which commonly starts or finishes in either Phedi or Nayapul and reaches the Annapurna Base Camp.
-Phedi is situated at a distance of 165 Kilometers ( via Baglung Highway ) from the capital city, Kathmandu.
+The Annapurna Sanctuary Trek is a trek in the Annapurna region.
+Moreover, it commonly starts or finishes in either Phedi or Nayapul to reach the Annapurna Base Camp.
+To reach Phedi, you need to travel a distance of 165 Kilometers ( via Baglung Highway ) from the capital city, Kathmandu.
 A total of 9 to 10 days is necessary for the whole trek to finish.

 There are official safe drinking water stations located at Landruk, Ghandruk, Jhinu, and Chomrong.
-Past Chomrong, plastic water bottles are not permitted to be sold so trekkers will have to supply their own containers to be refilled.
+Above all, there is no permission to sale plastic water bottles in Chomrong as well as the paths ahead.
+So, the advice for trekkers is to supply their own containers to refill.
 Lodges offer boiled or reverse osmosis water for around Rs.
-130 per liter and untreated water for free.
+130 per litre and untreated water for free.

 Above Deurali, snow may be present as early as mid-November.
-Foot traffic quickly compacts the snow into the ice making the trail treacherous, especially traveling downhill.
-Trekking poles and micro crampons can make the going considerably easier and some trekkers resort to wearing socks on the exterior of their boots or wrapping them in rope for extra traction.
+Foot traffic quickly compacts the snow into the ice making the trail treacherous, especially travelling downhill.
+Trekking poles and micro crampons can make the going considerably easier.
+Whereas, some trekkers wear socks on the exterior of their boots or wrap them in rope for extra traction.

-The trail in Annapurna Sanctuary Trek is exposed to avalanche danger where it crosses several slide paths, trekkers should practice appropriate Snow safety as conditions warrant.
+Most importantly, avalanche always poses a threat on the trail in Annapurna Sanctuary Trek.
+So, it crosses several slide paths.
+As a result, trekkers should practice appropriate Snow safety as conditions warrant.

 - Day 1: